Assessing & Enhancing Listening Maturity: A Comprehensive Guide - HRDQ

 • Motivating team members: Team members are much more likely to feel driven to perform at their best if they feel heard.
 At the same time, motivation can have a direct and positive impact on the employee experience.

-• Boosting trust: Whether you're practicing listening to your colleagues or your team, listening helps to build an environment of trust.
-People will feel much more comfortable stating how they feel and sharing information when they know their thoughts and feelings are valuable.
+• Boosting trust: Whether you're practicing active listening with your colleagues or your team, it helps build an environment of trust.
+People will feel much more comfortable sharing how they feel and sharing information when they know their thoughts and feelings are valuable.

-• Aids in decision making: The needs of your team, clients, and customers will be much easier to understand when you effectively listen.
-That means you will be privy to a great deal of valuable information that allows you to make the best possible decisions at every turn.
+• Aids in decision-making: The needs of your team, clients, and customers will be much easier to understand when you listen effectively.
+That means you will have access to a great deal of valuable information that will help you make the best possible decisions at every turn.

-• Drives innovation and creativity: One can only imagine how many brilliant ideas have been shoved aside simply because a leader wasn't willing or able to listen.
-The more you listen to the people around you in your organization, the more great ideas will start to shuffle in.
-Additionally, in the environment of trust created through effective listening, colleagues and employees alike will feel more comfortable sharing their creative ideas and taking calculated risks in their work.
+• Drives innovation and creativity: One can only imagine how many brilliant ideas have been pushed aside simply because a leader wasn't willing or able to listen.
+The more you listen to the people around you in your organization, the more great ideas will start to emerge.
+Additionally, in the trust created through effective listening, colleagues and employees alike will feel more comfortable sharing their creative ideas and taking calculated risks in their work.

 • Set a great example: You can send your employees to as many active listening workshops as you want, but your efforts will fall flat if you don't take your own advice.
-One of the best ways to influence other people's behavior is to lead by example, so if you want your team to be great listeners, you'll want to continue developing your own skills.
+One of the best ways to influence others' behavior is to lead by example, so if you want your team to be great listeners, you'll want to keep developing your own listening skills.

 • Improving accuracy